Informed Dynamic Scheduling for QLDPC Codes: Performance Evaluation

 \end{example}

 As described in Section \ref{PRE:trapping}, HP codes are more severely impacted by the trapping set.
 We analyze the error weight characteristics of the $[[400,16,6]]$ HP code, initially constructed in \cite{QOSD} and referenced in \cite{Roffe_LDPC_Python_tools_2022}.
 Owing to its symmetric HP construction, this code contains a large number of quantum trapping sets.
 As shown in Fig.~\ref{fig:errWeight400}, LMD-sRBP improves the solvable ratio for certain high-weight error patterns, while for other weights its performance is nearly identical to that of sBP.
 In contrast, PRE-sRBP consistently achieves solvable ratios exceeding $90\%$ across all evaluated error weights.

-\section{Performance evaluation}
+\section{Performance Evaluation}

-\subsection{Parameter $\lambda_{\max}$ set-up for simulations}
+\subsection{Parameter $\lambda_{\max}$ Set-up for Simulations}

-From Example \ref{ex:select}, we can see that the selection of $\lambda_{\max}$ is important for the performance of PRE-sRBP.
-Apparently, a higher value of $\lambda_{\max}$ leads to a better performance until the upper bound $N$ is reached, as shown in Fig.~\ref{fig:lamdaDecay}.
+As illustrated in Example \ref{ex:select}, the selection of $\lambda_{\max}$ plays a crucial role in the performance of PRE-sRBP.
+In general, a higher value of $\lambda_{\max}$ leads to better performance until the upper bound $N$ is reached, as shown in Fig.~\ref{fig:lamdaDecay}.

-However, error patterns where the decoder fails can waste a lot of decoding time.
-Considering the latency issue for practical applications, setting a large number for $\lambda_{\max}$ is impractical.
+However, error patterns that cause decoding failure may incur substantial decoding time when the trials are run sequentially.
+Considering the latency issue for practical applications, setting a large number for $\lambda_{\max}$ is therefore impractical.
 Thus, we set an upper bound for $I_{\max}$ for simulations.
-This configuration provides a trade-off between $I_t$ and $\lambda_{\max}$ such that the proper $\lambda_{\max}$ will be determined.
+This configuration introduces a trade-off between $I_t$ and $\lambda_{\max}$, under which an appropriate value of $\lambda_{\max}$ can be determined.

 For instance, considering the $[[256,32]]$ bicycle code at $p_x=0.02$, the frame-error rate (FER) versus the selection of $\lambda_{\max}$ is shown in Fig.~\ref{fig:lamda}.
-The results indicate that the FER begins to decrease rapidly when $\lambda_{\max}\approx 10$, which is consistent with the results where the solvable ratio of sRBP-based decoders begins to decline for error weights larger than 10.
+The results indicate that the FER begins to decrease rapidly when $\lambda_{\max}\approx 10$, which is consistent with the observation that the solvable ratio of sRBP-based decoders begins to degrade for error weights larger than 10.
 However, due to the iteration trade-off, $\lambda_{\max}$ should not exceed 45 to ensure sufficient iterations $I_t$ (at least 2 in this case).